Promised Land State Park

 The Bear Truths

-Black bears normally avoid people, but bears dependent on eating human food can become slightly aggressive when people get between them and food.
+Black bears normally avoid people, but bears dependent on eating human food can become aggressive when people get between them and food.

 Never approach a bear and be especially wary of mother bears and cubs.